 (The Jewish Museum location on Judenplatz)

-Tickets & visitor tips
+Tickets, exhibitions & tips

 Tickets bought at one site are valid for the other site, too, for four days after purchase.
-At the time of writing, a standard adult ticket* cost €12, with concessions available and free entry for children.
-The Vienna Pass sightseeing pass gets you in once for free, for example.

 - The main site has a supervised cloakroom with lockers available at both sites

-- All labels and overview texts are in both German and English
+- All labels and overview texts are in both German and English (same goes for the special exhibitions)

 - The Dorotheergasse site includes a nice shop and a small café.
 The former sells a better-class of souvenir, as well as books, exhibition catalogues, crockery and clothing